ComputerScienceHouse/Constitution/README.md

 You can demo changes etc on forks or branches though.
 In fact, the diff of this branch/fork and the head of constitution/master would make it extremely easy to illustrate the changes you've made relative to the current constitution, or for people to annotate your changes with comments, etc.

+# Contributing to the CSH Constitution

+## Requirements
+Must have make, and pdflatex installed

+## Step by Step

+1. Fork this repo
+2. Make a new branch on your fork
+3. Modify the `.tex` files with your changes
+4. Commit, Push and make a Pull Request
+5. Wait for vote to pass then merge changes